 How did it all start?
-Please watch the video under the “50th Anniversary” menu
+Please watch the 50th Anniversary video

 In 1970 a group of ten families from the prestigious BMG Institute for Advanced Learning of Lakewood, NJ moved to Toronto.
 These pioneers were the founders of the Toronto Kollel.
 In a bold departure from the relatively secluded Kollel ambience of yesteryear, the then fledgling Toronto Kollel planted itself in the midst of the Jewish community.

 The young families injected new life into the community.
 The result in Toronto was success beyond imagination.
-Now, almost forty years later, the phenomenal growth of Toronto’s Jewish Community has largely been attributed to the Toronto Kollel’s presence and activities.
+Now, over fifty years later, the phenomenal growth of Toronto’s Jewish Community has largely been attributed to the Toronto Kollel’s presence and activities.
 The example set by the founding families led to the establishment of many other such Kollelim across North America and around the world.
 In the wake of the daring example set by the Toronto Kollel, Kollelim from Chicago to Los Angeles, from Detroit to Boston, and from Israel to Australia have revitalized their respective communities.

 The scholars who are accepted into the Kollel programs pursue learning for learning sake and also LELAMED, to teach others how to learn.
 The learning is intensive, whether it be one-on-one chavrusa learning or lectures given by prominent senior Rabbanim.
-There is now a new, well-attended halacha lecture every Sunday morning by the Rosh Kollel Harav Shlomo Miller Shlita and Rabbi Yaakov Hirschman’s Yerushalmi shiur every morning, and there is also the renown weekly sunday morning Halacha lecture given by the Kollel scholars on various topics.
+There is presently, a well-attended halacha lecture every Sunday morning by the Rosh Kollel Harav Shlomo Miller Shlita and Rabbi Yaakov Hirschman’s Yerushalmi shiur every morning, and there is also the renown weekly sunday morning Halacha lecture given by the Kollel scholars on various topics.